jumado2/Minecraft/AdventuresInMinecraft-PC-master/README.md

 PAUSE
 ```

-4. Save the file to the `Server` folder as `start.sh`.
-The start.sh file is a bash program which will startup the Minecraft server when it is run.
+4. Save the file to the `Server` folder as `start.bat`.
+The start.bat file is a windows batch program which will startup the Minecraft server when it is run.

-5. Double-click the `start.sh` file to run it and startup the server.
+5. Run the `start.bat` file and startup the server.

 6. Wait for the message `You need to agree to the EULA in order to run the server.`.
 Edit eula.txt so eula=true.

-7. Run the `start.sh` file and startup the Minecraft server.
+7. Double-click the `start.bat` file to run it and startup the Minecraft server.

 When you first start the Minecraft server it will take a little time to run as it sets up the server and creates a new Minecraft world, when its finished you will see the message `Done` in the command window.

-When you want to start your Minecraft server in the future you can run the `start.sh` file.
+When you want to start your Minecraft server in the future you can run the `start.bat` file.

 To stop the server, enter the word `stop` into the command window and press `Enter`.

+Fyi - Because of issues with java not being consistently being available to run from the command line, Launch4J (launch4j.sourceforge.net) was used to create an exe called start.exe which launches bukkit.

 ### Configure Bukkit